SilverLinings89/Waveguide/Progress.md

 - 4 and 5 boundaries additionally contain connecting blocks towards all other boundaries.

 The computation of the PML Tensor is also a bit more complicated now.
 I have to consider the cells in whom the PMLs overlap.
 See PML paper for details.
 I can handle this somewhat efficiently by giving material or subdomain ids to the cells that help identify what is the case.

+# Monday 18th of October

+Today, I implement the boundary condition overlap for PML.
+I found out, that there is a mesh merging function for coarse grids and will now attempt to use it.

+I have written a first implementation, it aborts pretty early on.
+The error is not in prepare_mesh.

+# Monday 25th of October

+During last week I have tried to fix the mesh implementation for the new PML domain shape.
+There were some problems along the way and some counts still don't match in all cases.